Baby of the House: List of youngest members of the French Parliament

-This is a list of youngest members of the French parliament.
+This is a list of youngest members of the National Assembly under the Fifth Republic, at the time of their election.

 Germany

 In Germany the term is rarely used.
 Emilia Fester was the youngest MP elected in the 2021 federal election at the age of 23.

 Emily Vontz became the youngest MP in 2023, at the age of 22.

+In 2022, Pascal Leddin became the youngest member of the Landtag of Lower Saxony.
+In 2022, Jasper Balke became the youngest member of the Landtag of Schleswig-Holstein.

+Grenada

+Kerryne James was elected in the 2022 Grenadian general election at the age of 24, becoming the country's youngest ever legislator.

 Hong Kong

 In Hong Kong the term is rarely used.
-The current baby of the Legislative Council is Steven Ho who was elected in the 2012 Legislative Council election after all the younger members were either disqualified or resigned.
+The current baby of the Legislative Council is Joephy Chan, who was elected in the 2021 Legislative Council election.

-The youngest-ever elected member from 1991 to 2016 was James To, who ran for the first Legislative Council direct election in 1991 at the age of 28.
-His record ceased in 2016, when the youngest-ever elected member Nathan Law and the youngest-ever elected female member Yau Wai-ching, were both elected in the 2016 election at the age of 23 and 25 respectively, were both disqualified over the oath-taking controversy between 2016 and 2017.
+From 1991 to 2016 the youngest elected member was James To, who ran for the first Legislative Council direct election in 1991 at the age of 28.
+His record ceased in 2016, when the youngest-ever elected member Nathan Law and the youngest-ever elected female member Yau Wai-ching were both elected in the 2016 election at the ages of 23 and 25 respectively; they were both disqualified over the oath-taking controversy between 2016 and 2017.
 He was replaced by Ho Kai-ming, who was the fourth-youngest member when he was elected in 2016.
-He was later replaced by Au Nok-hin who was elected in the 2018 by-election but was unseated in 2019.
-The title went back to Ho who subsequently resigned in May 2020 for joining the government and was replaced by Cheng Chung-tai who was the fifth youngest member in 2016, until himself got disqualified in August 2021.
+He was later replaced by Au Nok-hin, who was elected in the 2018 by-election, but was unseated in 2019.
+The title went back to Ho, who subsequently resigned in May 2020 for joining the government and was replaced by Cheng Chung-tai, who was the fifth youngest member in 2016, until he himself got disqualified in August 2021.
 The title eventually returned to Steven Ho who was elected as the youngest member in 2012.